albertbuchard/Experiment.js/README.md

     + JS allow to build web GUI to help novice build tasks
     + Boiler plates on Github / Examples / Playground
 - Could integrate current open platforms such as The Experiment Factory
-    + It is the same technology used by the factory (JS/Electron)
+    + Same technology used by the factory (JS/Electron)
-- Connect easily to any backend / sockets / parallel ports / disk
+- Connect to any backend / sockets / parallel ports / disk
     + With Node.js we have low level access without having to rewrite the apps
 - Should run asynchronously and never block the main thread
     + The framework relies heavily on promises and in particular custom promises called Deferred